-Benefits Provided - Benefits are provided through comprehensive plans and are made available to employees upon actual retirement.
+Benefits Provided - Medical and life insurance benefits are provided through comprehensive plans and are made available to employees upon actual retirement.
 Employees are covered by Plan A of the Parochial Employees' Retirement System of Louisiana, whose retirement eligibility (D.R.O.P. entry) provisions are as follows: 30 years of service at any age; age 55 and 25 years of service; age 60 and 10 years of service; or, age 65 and 7 years of service.
 For employees hired on and after January 1, 2007 retirement eligibility (D.R.O.P. entry) provisions are as follows: age 55 and 30 years of service; age 62 and 10 years of service; or, age 67 and 7 years of service.
+Employees hired on and after January 1, 2008 are not eligible for any retiree health coverage.

-Life insurance coverage is provided to retirees and 100% of the rate is paid by the employer.
-50% of the insurance coverage while active is continued after retirement.
+Life insurance coverage is provided to retirees for 50% of the active level and 100% of the rate is paid by the employer.

-Employees covered by benefit terms - As of the measurement date December 31, 2022, the following employees were covered by the benefit terms:
+Employees covered by benefit terms - At December 31, 2020, the following employees were covered by the benefit terms: